Model

 - class pyepo.model.omo.knapsackModel(weights, capacity, solver='glpk')

-This class is optimization model for knapsack problem
+This class is an optimization model for the knapsack problem

 - _model